-Integrity of Author or Journalist RELIABLE UNRELIABLE 1.
+Int tegrity of Author o r Journal ist RELIABLE UNRELIABLE 1.
 Author or journalist is named (not a pseudonym).
-1. Author or journalist is anonymous, or the name appears to be a pseudonym or fake identity.
+Author or journalist is anonymous, or the name appears to be a pseudonym or fake identity.
 2. Author or journalist has verifiable credentials (journalism education or education related to their beat, a history of writing reliable articles that is available online, awards, etc.).
 2. Author or journalist has no verifiable credentials (journalism education or education related to their beat, online presence that suggests a history of writing reliable articles, etc.).
 3. Even the best writers and journalists will have biases.
 If the author/journalist has an online presence (e.g. on Twitter), they demonstrate thoughtfulness and express informed opinions.
-3. Author or journalist's writing or online presence suggests a strong political agenda, expressing opinions or framing stories with loaded language, sensationalism, and emotional appeals.
-4. Author or journalist isn't associated with unreliable or questionable organizations, special interest groups, etc. 4.
-Author or journalist is associated with or funded by partisan organizations, special interest groups, etc. 5.
+Author or journalist's writing or online presence suggests a strong political agenda, expressing opinions or framing stories with loaded language, sensationalism, and emotional appeals.
+4. Author or journalist isn't associated with unreliable or questionable organizations, special interest groups, etc. Author or journalist is associated with or funded by partisan organizations, special interest groups, etc. 5.
 If the author/journalist has made mistakes in the past, they addressed and apologized for those mistakes.
 5. Author/journalist has spread misinformation or disinformation in the past, or has misrepresented facts, opinions, or quotes in the past without addressing these errors.
-Note: Newspapers, for example, w In this case, the claims and opinion found in "About" sections.
-In the c Canadian Press or Reuters, which i ns expressed are a ase of wire stories ttributed t , bylines so o the name es listed on the newspaper's editorial masthead, which can be Integ rity of so ource RELIABLE UNRELIABLE 1.
-Clearly stated standards for journalistic integrity (values listed, existence of public editor or similar position, corrections and updates are addressed, etc.).
-1. Source publishes clickbait, sensationalism, fearmongering content, propaganda, misinformation, and/or disinformation.
+Note: Newspapers, for example, will put in this case, the claims and opinions extended in "About" sections.
+In the case of Canadian Press or Reuters, which is also pressed are a of wire stories attributed t s, bylines s o the nam es listed or the newspap er's editorial masthead, which can be Integ grity of so ource RELIABLE UNRELIABLE Clearly stated standards for journalistic integrity (values listed, existence of public editor or similar position, corrections and updates are addressed, etc.).
+Source publishes clickbait, sensationalism, fearmongering content, propaganda, misinformation, and/or disinformation.
 2. A history, legacy, and/or reputation of quality, reliable journalism (e.g. awards, public record status, etc.).
 2. Limited or no external information available about the source's history or reputation.
 No "About" section, or "About" section uses loaded or sensationalist language.
 3. Structure of source can be traced or easily googled, and is not owned or primarily funded by special interest groups.
-Corporate structure of source is hidden or source is owned/funded by special interest groups.
+3. Corporate structure of source is hidden or source is owned/funded by special interest groups.
 "About" section, if there is one, implies questionable political or financial agenda.